withchris-kavia/bbfdm-public/docs/guide/dm-service.md

 ## Datamodel debugging tools

-To configure the log_level in micro-service, update the `loglevel` module json file,
+To configure the log_level in a micro-service, update the `loglevel` value in the module JSON file:

 ```json
 # cat /etc/bbfdm/services/netmngr.json